DrEntropy/rust-bookclub-work/my_notes.md

 - Using other rust concepts in context.

 - The code is in the `minigrep` folder (final results, it might be modified further in future chapters)

+## Chapter 13: Functional Language Features: Iterators and Closures

+- This is my week , so i will do most notes in the bookclub repo.
+- Some thoughts:
+        - Compare to R, where all functions are closures.
+        - Ideas from this video: https://www.youtube.com/watch?v=C48MN4d8I5Y